 renal glucose reabsorption occurs via SGLT2.
 There are now

-three FDA-approved SGLT2 inhibitors on the market.
-In
+four FDA-approved SGLT2 inhibitors on the market.
+In trials,

-trials, these drugs have been shown to modestly reduce
+these drugs have been shown to modestly reduce hyperglycemia and

-hyperglycemia and to promote weight loss.
-There is
+to promote weight loss.
+There is excitement about these

 In clinical trials leading up to drug approval, the main adverse